EnterpriseDB/barman/doc/manual/10-design.en.md

 Bear in mind that this is a decision that you must make for every single server that you decide to back up with Barman.
 This means that you can have heterogeneous setups within the same installation.

 As mentioned before, we will only worry about the PostgreSQL server (`pg`) and the Barman server (`backup`).
-However, in real life, your architecture will most likely contain other technologies such as repmgr, pgBouncer, Nagios/Icinga, etc.
+However, in real life, your architecture will most likely contain other technologies such as repmgr, pgBouncer, Nagios/Icinga, and so on.

 ### Scenario 1: Backup via streaming protocol

-If you are using PostgreSQL 9.4 or higher, and your database falls under a general use case scenario, you will likely end up deciding for a streaming backup installation - see figure \ref{scenario1-design} below.
+If you are using PostgreSQL 9.4 or higher, and your database falls under a general use case scenario, you will likely end up deciding on a streaming backup installation - see figure \ref{scenario1-design} below.

 <!-- TODO: This way of referencing won't work in HTML -->
 ![Streaming-only backup (Scenario 1)\label{scenario1-design}](../images/barman-architecture-scenario1.png){ width=10cm }